balena-io/balena-cli-masterclass/README.md

 [Livepush](https://github.com/balena-io-modules/livepush) makes intelligent
 decisions on how, or even if, to rebuild an image when changes are made.
-It does this by examining the source directory of an image being built on your local development machine (via balena CLI), and then deciding how to deal with changes.
+It does this by examining the source directory of an image being built on your local development machine (via balena CLI) and then deciding how to deal with changes.

 In some cases, Livepush rebuilds relevant parts of the image before starting the